|

 It was not until 1981 that I purchased my first pieces of colored glass to create my own stained glass windows.
 Deciding to approach the art in a different manner, I created stained glass windows pieced together with handmade wood cames instead of the usual lead cames.

 Feeling this process was too slow and with a desire to learn about working with hot glass, I purchased a used kiln in 1983 and began to experiment with fusing and slumping.
 At that point in time, I did hundreds of test fires to create a large matrix of glass compatibilities and firing schedules.
 Tested-compatible glass was a thing of the future.
 This wet my appetite for working with hot glass.
-I attended a week-long offhand glassblowing workshop in Smithville, Tennessee in 1984.
+I soon attended a week-long offhand glassblowing workshop.
 It was irresistible and I instantly knew working with hot, molten glass was going to be fun.

-Following the workshop, I "borrowed" a welding torch from my father, and purchased some Pyrex glass rods and tubing and began my lampworking adventure.
-I utilize a technique emulating the offhand process - blowing and manipulating a “gather“ of glass at the end of a glass tube in a fashion similar to working a gather of glass at the end of blowpipe to form my pieces.
-While at the Tampa GAS Conference in Tampa, Florida in 1999 I met Suellen Fowler who told me this method of lampworking is referred to as the Burton-style of lampworking.
+Following the workshop, I "borrowed" a welding torch from my father, and purchased some borosilicate glass rods and tubing and began my lampworking adventure.
+I utilize a technique emulating the offhand process - blowing and manipulating a “gather“ of glass at the end of a glass tube or rod in a fashion similar to working a gather of glass at the end of blowpipe to form my pieces.
+Much later while at the Tampa GAS Conference in Tampa, Florida in 1999 I met Suellen Fowler who told me this method of lampworking is referred to as the Burton-style of lampworking.
 Named after John Burton.
-When I got home I ordered his book "Glass - Pholisophy and Method".
-This gave "my" process validity.
+When I got home I ordered his book "Glass - Philosophy and Method".
+This gave "my process" validity.
+I developed this way of working with glass at a time when lampworking information was virtually non-existent and colored borosilicte glass was all but impossible to find, especially in the hinterlands of Wisconsin.
+It was not until Paul Trautman began producing colored borosilicate glass that it became commercially available.

 Heating in the torch after applying layers of glass to the end of a tube of glass.